 How can you tell them apart?
 The skin on malanga is brown and has a wiry, shaggy texture.
 Taro is also brown, but lighter in color and the skin is a bit smoother, less bristly.
 Taro also has a bulb like shape, while the malanga is long and tapers at one end.

-On the inside: The flesh is white, almost bright white.
+On the inside: Malanga flesh is white, almost bright white.
 Taro’s flesh can vary between white, cream colored with purple flecks.

 How to select a good malanga?

-Pick a tuber that is firm all over without any soft spots.
-Make sure it’s well-formed and is free of dents, blemishes, mold, etc.
+Choose a malanga that is firm all over without any soft spots.
+It’s pretty hard so you can inspect it by pressing down firmly.
+Also, make sure it’s well-formed and is free of dents, blemishes, mold, etc.

 Keep them in a cool, dry place away from direct sunlight.
 Much in the same way you store potatoes.
 Once peeled and cut, keep it in a bowl of fresh, cold water to slow down the browning process.
 Make sure to rinse well before using.